 In Daventry, England, there lives an intelligent 17-year-old African grey parrot named Jazz, who loves to impersonate people, noises, smoke alarms, and any other sounds it finds fascinating.
-Recently, Jazz’s owner had a good laugh over its amazing talents—which brought the local fire brigade to his doorstep.
+Late in 2018, Jazz’s owner had a good laugh over its amazing talents—which brought the local fire brigade to his doorstep.

 On Nov.
 14, 2018, the sounds of a smoke alarm were heard resonating across a residential building in Windsor Close several times.
 Thinking it might be a building ablaze, the alarm company alerted Northamptonshire Fire and Rescue Service.

 At around 3:45 p.m., firefighters responded to the emergency call and rushed to the home of 63-year-old steel construction worker Steve Dockerty, the bird’s owner, to investigate.

 When Dockerty heard the crew banging on his door, he was baffled.